Wednesday, July 1, 2015

 And in Shia Islam, there is temporary marriage, temporary wives.
 It is called the Nkiah al-mutah, a brief legal marriage of at least 3 days, 3 months, or one year (basically short-term legal prostitution).

-Into this mix, comes something even more bizarre—the recent promotion of polymory among people, where sexual relations occur with multiple persons among a group of friends or acquaintances.
-This outlook differs from polygamy in that no marriage license is involved and generally the relationships aren’t necessarily long term and sexual partners are with each other in a group.
+This outlook differs from traditional polygamy (and in a few societies, polyandry) in that no marriage license is involved and generally the relationships aren’t necessarily long term and sexual partners are with each other in a group.

 Okay, enough of that.